 The sale of KSJO to an entity controlled by Seattle millionaire Fred Danz came in 1974.
 By then, KSJO and San Jose rival KOME were engaged in a heated battle for the ears of rock listeners, and the “bumper sticker war” between the two stations was in full swing.

-By the late ’90s, the station was in the hands of Clear Channel Communications (later renamed iHeart Media).
+By the late ’90s, the station’s ratings were still in the top ten in the San Jose market and generally in the top twenty in the San Francisco market.
+Fortunes began to change at KSJO, hastened by the departure of Lamont and Tonelli to San Francisco’s KSAN in 2002.
 KSJO’s ratings continued to slump as listeners found new ways to listen to rock music, and in October 2004, KSJO switched to a Spanish-language oldies format called “La Preciosa”.

 Ownership would change again in 2008 as Clear Channel was forced to spin off stations to comply with FCC ownership limits.
 With KSJO now operating as part of the Aloha Station Trust, a modern rock format was launched in 2009, with the station branding itself as “Channel 92.3”.